lifeainteasy/zofqofhtltm8015/README.md

 ## Web Front End Developer 👋
 - High School Web Developer 📗
-- I like React 🤭 with Redux 🥰 because it is fantastic!!!
+- I like React 🤭 with Redux 🥰  because it helps more efficient code management!
 - Preparing for employment 💻